kiddten/fluentpy/README.md

 ####TODO

 * change bare links with headers of pages (resolve shorten links)
-* may be use some async approch for that
+* may be use some async approach for that